Effects of aromatherapy on the brain

 One may be sensitive to a particular essential oil, just as they may be sensitive to a specific food.
 So, make sure to take precautions is always recommended.

 A particular oil may invite relaxation for one and may create the opposite reaction for another.
 We need to remember that we are all bio individuals.

 People with specific allergies to ragweed and other plants need to be more careful about having a similar reaction to oils.

-Certain oils should be avoided, used highly diluted or under the guidance of a knowledgeable professional.
-To prevent reactions, applying diluted oils to the soles of the feet are often recommended in younger children.
+Certain oils should be avoided, used highly diluted, or under the guidance of a knowledgeable professional.
+To prevent reactions, applying diluted oils to the soles of the feet is often recommended in younger children.